raml-org/datatype-expansion/README.md

 ### Usage

 The Node.js version of the canonical form function is defined in the `canonicalForm` function of the library module.
-It accepts a JSON in-memory representation of an expanded RAML type and a callback function.
-It returns the canonical form or an exception:
+It accepts a JSON in-memory representation of an expanded RAML type and an optional callback function or options object.
+It returns the canonical form or an exception.
+The following options are supported:

+* `callback`: Provides a callback function via the options object.
+* `hoistUnions` (default: `true`): Controls whether canonicalization should hoist unions to the top level of the type form.
+When enabled, `union` can only appear as the top-level type, and the associated type alternatives are the permutation of any nested unions in the input type.
+When disabled, unions remain nested.

 #### Sync API
 ```js